AscendingPassage.com HOME PAGE.

 town of olden times, with its little houses, whitened with chalk, and

-The cataract, on the other hand, has disappeared from Assouan.
+The cataract, on the other hand, has disappeared from Aswan.
 The

-to dam the waters of the Nile by an artificial barrage: a work of
+to dam the waters of the Nile by an artificial barrage, in order to increase the yield of the soil.
+Aswan now boasts a work of

-solid masonry which (in the words of the Programme of Pleasure Trips)
+solid masonry which (in the words of the Program of Pleasure Trips)

 "affords an interest of a very different nature and degree" (sic).

-But nevertheless Cook & Son--a business concern glossed with poetry,
+Cook & Sons--a business concern glossed with poetry,

 as all the world knows--have endeavoured to perpetuate the memory of

-the cataract by giving its name to a hotel of 500 rooms, which as a
+the cataract by giving its name to a grand hotel.
+As a

-result of their labours has been established opposite to those rocks--
+result of their labors 500 rooms have been established opposite to those rocks--

-now reduced to silence--over which the old Nile used to seethe for so
+now reduced to silence--over which the old Nile would seethe for so

 many centuries.
 "Cataract Hotel!"--that gives the illusion still, does

-it not?--and looks remarkably well at the head of a sheet of
+it not?
+It looks remarkably well at the head of a sheet of

 notepaper.